-Unless your staff are aware of the negative impacts of the kitchen waste management, then how will they realize the predicament of the situation and act responsibly to curb the generation of the waste?
+Unless your staff are aware of the negative impacts of the kitchen waste management, then how will they realize the gravity of the situation and act responsibly to curb the generation of the waste?
 Hence, your first step toward controlling kitchen waste is to educate your staffs on how to prepare the dishes.
 If there is a recipe management system in your restaurant ask your staffs to strictly follow the quantities of items in each dish.
 You as a restaurant owner can ask your manager to provide training and a detailed manual to all your new staff, and also to schedule a periodical session to refresh the memory of your already existing staff on kitchen waste management techniques.

 2. Create a Food Waste Audit

 Unless you know where food waste is generated, how will you try and control it?
 Hence, your first step should be to identify where is it generated and how much.
 The best way to keep a count of how much waste is generated is by managing a waste sheet.

 You must also consider the waste generated at customer tables.
 This is generally called the post-consumer waste or the food the customers pay for but don’t eat.
 This could be for any reason, either the quantity was too much or a kid refused to eat the item ordered by the mother or, they simply expected a different type of dish while ordering, hence left it untouched at the table.
 However, you can hardly control the behaviour of the customers, keep a track of the waste generated from the customers’ end will help you evaluate the changes that need to be brought forth from the restaurant’s end that will help to reduce the generation of kitchen waste.

 3. How To Reduce The Generation Of Kitchen Waste